LeToNode/Play2.0-CN-doc/scalaGuide/main/async/ScalaComet.md

 }
 ```

-If you run this action from a web browser, you will see the 3 events logged into the browser console.
+If you run this action from a web browser, you will see the three events logged in the browser console.

 > **Tip:** Writing `events >>> Enumerator.eof` is just another way of writing `events.andThen(Enumerator.eof)`

-Now we can write it in a better way by using an `Enumeratee` which is just an adapter transforming an `Enumerator[A]` into another `Enumerator[B]`.
-Let's use it to wrap standard messages into the `<script>` tags:
+We can write this in a better way by using an `Enumeratee` that is just an adapter to transform an `Enumerator[A]` into another `Enumerator[B]`.
+Let’s use it to wrap standard messages into the `<script>` tags:

 ```
 // Transform a String message into an Html script tag